bahaidev/bahai-reflib-data-server/README.md

     links) and link to it here
 1. Put online as a **web app**, allowing a series of pull-downs for work, section, and paragraph number to get the ID and link, and link to it here.

+## Potential to-dos

+1. Could make web app version which was entirely offline capable, using `bahai-reflib-data`'s browser build and a service worker.